ibrahimpc/shopSmart/README.md

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
 - If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

+### Inside src you will see the below components

+- Navigation
+- Redux
+- Screens
+- Components
+- Constants
+- Utils

+### I have not used any navigation, i have created a custom Tab bar like view

+- This we reduce the use of navigation and Stack/Tab navigation
+- This will reduce the bundle size of our app

 # Troubleshooting